 Suggestion 3

-To facilitate the investigation, shortly after the public comment period ends, and to “address the increasing needs of inclusivity, accountability, and transparency,” as stated by strategic goal 2.1, the SSR2 Review Team suggests that ICANN org should create an email mailing list for announcements about public comment periods.
-At the moment, finding information about public comments can be quite challenging.
-Implementing this suggestion will serve to increase awareness among mailing list subscribers of public comment periods, without a requirement for additional effort.
+To facilitate the investigation, shortly after the Public Comment period ends, and to “address the increasing needs of inclusivity, accountability, and transparency,” as stated by strategic goal 2.1, the SSR2 Review Team suggests that ICANN org should create an email mailing list for announcements about Public Comment periods.
+At the moment, finding information about Public Comment can be quite challenging.
+Implementing this suggestion will serve to increase awareness among mailing list subscribers of Public Comment periods, without a requirement for additional effort.
 The existence of these messages will allow members of future review teams and other relevant parties to find information through readily available mail archive search tools easily.

-The SSR2 Review Team suggests that ICANN org should send at least three messages per public comment period to this email mailing list.
-The first message should be sent at the opening of the public comment period, and it should include a stable URL to the relevant draft document.
-The second message should be sent at the close of the public comment period, and it should include a stable URL to the collection of submitted comments.
-The third message should indicate whether consensus was reached and if so, it should include a stable URL to the final document.
-Other messages might also be useful, such as an extension to the comment period.
+The SSR2 Review Team suggests that ICANN org should send at least three messages per Public Comment period to this email mailing list.
+The first message should be sent at the opening of the Public Comment period, and it should include a stable URL to the relevant draft document.
+The second message should be sent at the close of the Public Comment period, and it should include a stable URL to the collection of submitted comments.
+The third message should indicate whether consensus was reached, and if so, it should include a stable URL to the final document.
+Other messages might also be useful, such as an extension to the Public Comment period.
 In addition, the SSR2 Review Team suggests that ICANN org create a web page dedicated to listing all public calls for comments, which would then be linked to the page of the relevant documents.

 Suggestion 4